 Write a poem about games.
 Start each line with a letter from the word “GAMES.”

 A one-page printable worksheet.
 Write ten things about the Olympics (plus one thing you would like to change about it).

 See if you can think of and write down an Olympic Games-related word that starts with each letter of the alphabet.
 Or go to a sample answer page.

 Sydney, Australia, hosted the 2000 Summer Olympics.
 For information and activities on Australia, click here.
 For a page on Australia’s flag, click here.
 The opening ceremonies were on September 15, 2000; the closing ceremonies were on October 1, 2000.

-> Pyeongchang, in South Korea, is hosting the 2018 Winter Olympics.
+Pyeongchang, in South Korea, hosted the 2018 Winter Olympics.

-> For a page on South Korea’s flag, click here.
+For a page on South Korea’s flag, click here.
 For information and activities on the countries of Asia, click here.
-The opening ceremonies are on February 9, 2018, and the closing ceremonies are on February 25, 2018.
+The opening ceremonies were on February 9, 2018, and the closing ceremonies were on February 25, 2018.

-> Easy-to-make medals to award at parties!
+Easy-to-make medals to award at parties!
 This is not a printout, but a simple craft made from the lid of a frozen juice can.

 Information on Brazil, including maps, the flag, printouts, quizzes, and coloring activities.